marcoom/swarm-resume-refiner/README.md

 | `final_report.md` | Comprehensive report with job fit analysis and recommendations |
 | `CV_[LastName]_[FirstName]_[JobTitle].pdf` | **Final PDF resume** ready to submit |

-The PDF filename is automatically constructed from your name (extracted from the resume) and the job title (from the job posting).

 ---

 ## Technical Notes